 4. Universiti Teknologi Malaysia

-Universiti Teknologi Malaysia established Azman Hashim International Business School, named after one of the country’s most well-respected corporate figures, in honor of his generous contribution to the school’s development.
-Tan Sri Azman Hashim is a prominent Malaysian banking icon, founder of the Ambank Group, and current chair of the AHIBS Advisory Council.
+Universiti Teknologi Malaysia’s Azman Hashim International Business School (AHIBS) was established in 1997 as a graduate school of management.
+It was later named after Tan Sri Azman Hashim in recognition of his contributions to UTM’s academic development.
+Tan Sri Azman Hashim is a prominent Malaysian banking figure, the founder and former chairman of AmBank Group, and currently Chairman Emeritus and Honorary Advisor of the AHIBS Advisory Council.

-AHIBS recently merged with UTM’s Faculty of Management, Department of Information Systems, and Faculty of Computing to integrate its expertise in technology and innovation in business and management education.
-This business school also has several groups of academic experts and corporate leaders to evaluate and give feedback on its programs.
+AHIBS integrates business, management, technology, and innovation in its graduate education.
+The school also works with academic experts and corporate leaders to evaluate and give feedback on its programs.

-One of the top business universities in Malaysia, AHIBS offers master’s and doctoral degrees.
-Students can apply for cross-campus programs with local and international business schools and participate in research, projects, consultancies, and training with its industry partners.
+One of the top business universities in Malaysia, AHIBS offers master’s and doctoral programs, including MBA, DBA, Ph.D., and executive education options.
+Students can participate in industry-oriented projects, consultancies, and training with its industry partners.

 5. Universiti Utara Malaysia

-Completing a CMI-accredited degree at OYAGSB would give students internationally recognized Chartered Manager status and surely widen their career prospects.
-By the end of their chosen programs, students must submit a project paper on a business issue and propose solutions based on the theories, concepts, and strategies they have learned.
+Completing the OYAGSB MBA may also lead to Chartered Manager status, subject to CMI assessment.
+By the end of the MBA, students complete a project paper or capstone project on a business issue and propose solutions based on the theories, concepts, and strategies they have learned.

 6. Taylor’s University

 To fulfill each student’s learning needs, the school offers various options for global transfer.
-Taylor’s Business School also advances knowledge and develops employable business graduates with the skills to analyze situations and take decisive steps critically.
-As students advance in their studies and approach graduation, they will have access to unique and specialized learning opportunities.
+Taylor’s Business School also advances knowledge and develops employable business graduates with the skills to analyze situations critically and take decisive steps.
+As students advance in their studies and approach graduation, they will have access to specialized learning opportunities.

 Its graduates can use this foundation to launch themselves into the global business sector as successful entrepreneurs or future corporate leaders.
 For all these reasons, it’s no surprise that this institution is among the leading business schools in Malaysia.